RustCrypto/hashes/README.md

 | :yellow_heart: | Theoretical break: security lower than claimed |
 | :broken_heart: | Attack demonstrated in practice: avoid if at all possible |

+### Minimum Rust version
+All crates in this repository support Rust 1.13 or higher.
+In future minimally supported version of Rust can be changed, but it will be done in accordance with semver, i.e. with the minor version bump.

 ### Crate names